Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 - to define how the feature that are being developed will be tested
 - to build the test campaigns along the release progress
 - to see the actual coverage of each backlog item (user stories, bugs, requirements, ...) with a traceability matrix
+- to export a report in the XLSX format (Office Open XML) including the coverage of each backlog item with the traceability elements

 Test plan
 ~~~~~~~~~